-In elective rotations, students will be graded solely on the results from the End of Clerkship assessment.
+In elective rotations, students will be graded solely on the results from the End of Clerkship Evaluations.

-Logbook: Students are required to complete at least 10 logbook entries every week during their core rotations.
+Logbook: Students are required to complete logbook entries every week during their core rotations.
 Specific details about the logbook entries, instructions and policies will become available at the time of enrollment into a core clerkship.